Exclusive! License Punch cartoons (since 1841)

 Beginning with John Leech (1817–1864) followed by stars such as Tenniel (1840-1914), Pont (1908-1940), Fougasse (1887-1965), Bateman (1887-1970), EH Shepard (1879-1976), Illingworth (1902-1979), Thelwell (1923-2004), Searle (1920-2011) and Scarfe (b.
 1936), Punch cartoons form an unmatched resource for TV production, newspapers, magazines, authors, and publishers of all kinds.

-Over 161 years, the magazine documented the changing face of British humour and played a central role in the formation of British identity.
+For over 150 years, the magazine documented the changing face of British humour and played a central role in the formation of British identity.
 You can trace a clear arc from Punch at its best all the way through to The New Yorker, Private Eye, The Oldie, Spitting Image and beyond.

 Browsing through, it is startling how relevant they are and how brilliantly they lend themselves to today’s major issues.
 There are limitless possibilities in the Punch content to support contemporary creative narratives.